debbie-herridge/bee-inkspired/README.md

 ## Agile Methodology

-After using GitHub's issues to create my User Stories, these where then put onto the projects GitHub project board, which can be viewed [here](https://github.com/users/debbie-herridge/projects/11/views/1).
+After using GitHub's issues to create the User Stories, these where then put onto the projects GitHub project board, which can be viewed [here](https://github.com/users/debbie-herridge/projects/11/views/1).
 An addition colomn was added for 'current iteration' to display which Epics where being worked on in the current Milestone.

 ## Data

-The diagram below shows the data schema and shows the database models relationships with each other.
+The diagram below shows the data schema and shows the models relationships with each other.
 ![Diagram for database](/static/assets/images/data-schema.jpeg)

 ## Security features